SAP/spartacus-docs/_pages/dev/routes/adding-and-customizing-routes.md

 - Routes that contain the `:productCode` parameter are for Product pages
 - Routes that contain the `:categoryCode` parameter or the `:brandCode` parameter are for Category pages
-- Routes that contain the `**` wildcard are for Content pages (that is, all pages that are not Product or Category pages)
+- Routes that contain the `**` wildcard are for Content pages (in other words, the wildcard is for all pages that are not Product or Category pages)

 Content pages have a configurable URL in the CMS, called a page label.
 However, the URLs for product, category, and brand pages can only be configured in Spartacus.
 For more information, see [Route Configuration]({{ site.baseurl }}{% link _pages/dev/routes/route-configuration.md %}).